urmagicsmine/CSPR/README.md

 <!--Make a folder named ```pretrained_model``` and put pre-trained models in it.-->

-We also provide [pretrained models](https://pan.baidu.com/s/1YYlKcL4wAwoIeIJKxPq1Dg)(verification code: 1ezg) of other compared methods for convenience.
+We also provide pretrained models of other compared methods for convenience, which can be avaliable at [BaiduYun](https://pan.baidu.com/s/1YYlKcL4wAwoIeIJKxPq1Dg)(verification code: 1ezg) or [GoogleDrive](https://drive.google.com/drive/folders/1yiVxKtCOkNF9mPcRrYNguetu0YQLJ8lq?usp=sharing).
 Note that the first convolution layer of some pretrained models are with input channels of 3(same as imagenet pretrained models), which is inconsistent with 1-channel CT slice input.
 To fully use the pretrained weights, we averaged the parameters of the first conv layer so that it can take 1-channel input data.
 These models are end with suffixes like ```_med1channel.pth```.

 ## Transfer to other tasks